DavidRV00/bookmarks/plan.md

 # Steps
 - generalized dmenu selector
 	- also argument for filtering on tags
+- on top of the selector, a separate tool for opening
 - specialized dmenu selector binding(s)
 	- browser
 - specialized bmark add bindings